A bit about us...

 Paul is my partner, and whilst he doesn't appear so much publicly on this page or social media, he is just as invested!
 Paul is my rock.
 He works steadfastly in the background to make sure our home runs like clockwork.
 He used to work FIFO in similar circles to where I worked.
 However, after a major medical event, he's now working locally.
 He gives 150% to our crazy human & animal family.

 Spencer is my son (Paul's step son).
-He is 10 years old and loves animals, reading, pokemon, and riding his bike.
+He is almost 12 years old and loves animals, reading, Pokemon, playing pool, and riding his bike.
 He lives with us some of the time, and the rest of the time, he lives with his dad.
 Spence is really valuable to our breeding program.
 He is the one that helps with handling and socialising the babies.
 He is there from day-one and making sure that they're comfortable around little humans.
 You'll often find Spence with his pet Stimson Python "Anna" around his shoulders, and a cat in his arms.
 The babies grow up around a reptile as well!
 Whilst Spencer is usually a typical rough & tumble boy, he has the biggest heart.

 We have a dog, Ziggy.
 He's a supermutt.
 He's been brought up around our cats (and snake) since he was 9 weeks old.
 Ziggy is also a bit extra-special, as he is training to become my PTSD Assistance Dog.
 Ziggy had a sister called Asher, she was his littermate.
 Unfortunately we lost her in late 2020.
 She's now running free up on the rainbow bridge.